Your one-stop shop for help managing troop, Service Unit, and Juliette banking and all money-earning activities.

 Buy Tax-Fee

-To buy tax-free, provide the following Minnesota and Wisconsin state taxes to merchants to validate tax-exempt status:
+To buy tax-free, provide the following Minnesota and Wisconsin

 To make records and reporting easy, do not mix personal and troop funds and don’t use the troop checkbook for non-troop transactions.
 Save receipts from all troop activities and purchases and check your bank statements frequently with your receipts.
 Keeping good financial records ensures you have the necessary documentation, especially in the case of any issues.